 Call the Minnesota Senior LinkAge Line® at 1-800-333-2433 if you have questions or you need help comparing plans.
 They are the health insurance counselors for seniors in Minnesota.
 They provide a free publication called "Health Care Choices for Minnesota Seniors on Medicare 2012 edition" (PDF:4.2MB/199 pages) which provides information about Medicare Part D and lists the plans available to Minnesotans.
 It is published each year.

-Look at "5 Ways to Lower Your Costs During the Coverage Gap" for resources to help lower prescription costs while in the "doughnut hole"/coverage gap.
+Look at "6 Ways to Lower Your Costs in the Drug Coverage Gap" for resources to help lower prescription costs while in the "doughnut hole"/coverage gap.
 This article is on the U.S. Government's Medicare web site.
 Scroll down to it.

 To Keep Track of Your Medications